Harry Styles’ New Album Is Inspired By ‘Sadness And Sex’

 “Typical stuff really like being sad, having sex and stuff.
 It’s what everything’s about really,” Harry stated.

-Jools joked that he should change the name of his TV show to ‘Sadness and Sex’ as it is a theme that appears to be common within popular music.
+Jools joked that he should change the name of his TV show to “Sadness and Sex” as it is a theme that appears to be common within popular music.

 “But not sad sex, sad sex is… no,” Styles said.